OLIG2: OLIG2 in Cancer

 OLIG2 is well recognized for its importance in cancer research, particularly in brain tumors and leukemia.
 OLIG2 is universally expressed in glioblastoma and other diffuse gliomas (astrocytomas, oligodendrogliomas and oligoastrocytomas), and is a useful positive diagnostic marker of these brain tumors.
+Although in normal brain tissue OLIG2 expresses mostly on oligodendrocytes but not on mature astrocytes, in adult glioma, OLIG2 expresses on both IDH1 or IDH2-mutant adult lower grade astrocytoma and oligodendroglioma on similar levels, but it is expressed on a lower level on IDH-wildtype glioblastoma.
+OLIG2 overexpression is a good surrogate marker for IDH mutation with an AUC of 0.90, but predicts poorly (AUC = 0.55) for 1p/19q co-deletion, a class-defining chromosomal alteration for oligodendroglioma.
+In survival analysis, higher mRNA levels of OLIG2 were associated with better overall survival, but this association was completely dependent on IDH mutation status.

 In particular, OLIG2 is selectively expressed in a subgroup of glioma cells that are highly tumorigenic, and is shown to be required for proliferation of human glioma cells implanted in the brain of severe combined immunodeficiency (SCID) mice.

 Though the molecular mechanism behind this tumorigenesis is not entirely clear, more studies have recently been published pinpointing diverse evidence and potential roles for OLIG2 in glioma progression.
 It is believed that OLIG2 promotes neural stem cell and progenitor cell proliferation by opposing p53 pathway, which potentially contributes to glioma progression.
 OLIG2 has been shown to directly repress the p53 tumor-suppressor pathway effector p21WAF1/CIP1, suppress p53 acetylation and impede the binding of p53 to several enhancer sites.
 It is further found that the phosphorylation of triple-serine motif in OLIG2 is present in several glioma lines and is more tumorigenic than the unphosphorylated status.
 In a study using the U12-1 cell line for controlled expression of OLIG2, researchers showed that OLIG2 can suppress the proliferation of U12-1 by transactivating the p27Kip1 gene and can inhibit the motility of the cell by activating RhoA.

 Besides glioma, OLIG2 is also involved in leukemogenesis.
 The Olig2 gene was actually first identified in a study in T-cell acute lymphoblastic leukemia, in which the expression of OLIG2 was found elevated after t(14;21)(q11.2;q22) chromosomal translocation.
 The overexpression of OLIG2 was later shown present in malignancies beyond glioma and leukemia, such as breast cancer, melanoma and non-small cell lung carcinoma cell lines.
 It also has been shown that up-regulation of OLIG2 together with LMO1 and Notch1 helps to provide proliferation signals.